Nordgaren/Elden-Ring-Debug-Tool/README.md

 * For a param to load there has to be both a def in `Resources/Params/Defs` and a definition in on of the files in `Resources/Params/Pointers`
 * The format for pointer is `Offset:Name`.
 You can organize these files however you want.
 They will all be opened, read, split and added to the Param list, if there is a corresponding def.
 If the param has a shared def, you can optionally format like so `Offset:Name:ParamDefName` and the tool will look for the correct paramdef.
 * Can add names to a file with the same name as the param in `Resources/Params/Names` to add row names.
 Default name will just be the Row ID.
+* After saving params, you can decrypt your regulation.bin by dragging and dropping it over the debug tools exe.
+Rename the param to have the correct capitalization, unpack the regulation.bin with Yabber and replace the one with the saved param and then re-pack the regulation.bin with Yabber.
+You can re-encrypt the regulation file, as well, but is unnecessary.

 ## Libraries
 [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) by [TKGP](https://github.com/JKAnderson/)